Curriculum Guide

 This course, an accelerated study of introductory Mandarin Chinese, is an intensive, fast-paced course that introduces students to spoken Mandarin and written Simplified Chinese, with an emphasis on pronunciation, the romanization system (Pinyin and tones), and the building blocks (radicals) of Chinese characters (Hanzi).
 Students will build their vocabulary, learn to write and type characters, and develop skills for everyday conversations.
 Students are encouraged to speak Chinese in class, to utilize their resources, and to establish their study strategies for learning the language.
 This course also explores cultural topics from both ancient and contemporary China through short videos, cultural projects, and current events.
 By combining collaborative group activities and independent learning, the class accommodates different learning styles.
 The course is designed for beginners as well as for students with some prior knowledge of the Chinese language and culture.

-Mandarin Chinese 2: Traveling to China (1 credit)
+Mandarin Chinese 2: Traveling to China (1 Credit, Yearlong)

 This course builds upon foundational knowledge of spoken and written Chinese as students develop the productive, receptive, and cultural skills necessary for effective communication with native speakers.
 As new grammatical structures are introduced, basic grammar will be reviewed and reinforced.
 Students will learn to use a wide range of vocabulary to discuss a variety of everyday topics, ranging from weather and directions, to birthday celebrations, sports, and travel events.
 Through readings, writing exercises, and role-playing activities, students will enhance their linguistic abilities and creative expression.
 This course provides opportunities to practice and master independent learning skills, as well as to enhance communication skills and to explore Chinese culture through group activities.
 Prerequisite: Accelerated Foundations in Mandarin Chinese or its equivalent.

-Mandarin Chinese 3: Living in China (1 credit)
+Mandarin Chinese 3: Living in China (1 Credit, Yearlong)

-Mandarin Advanced Topics: China: Past, Present and Future (1 credit)
+Advanced Topics in Mandarin: China: Past, Present, and Future (1 Credit, Yearlong)

 This course offers students the opportunity to explore China’s rich cultural traditions, to compare contemporary China with its pre-reform era, and to examine evolving perspectives within modern Chinese society.
 Topics covered will range from feudal society to the present day.
 Students will engage in descriptive, interpretive, and reflective writing and will deliver oral presentations based on the materials studied in class, including news articles, video clips, and podcasts.
 Through individual and group projects, students will demonstrate their proficiency in both simple and complex grammatical structures, using their linguistic skills to draw comparisons between Chinese culture and their own.
 This course is primarily conducted in Mandarin.
 Prerequisite: Mandarin Chinese 3.

 This course is designed to help students improve their proficiency in listening, speaking, reading, and writing in preparation for the AP Chinese Language and Culture exam.
-Students will engage with the Chinese language and culture through a variety of materials and will have extensive exposure to cultural elements integrated into the learning process.
-Three modes of communication—interpersonal, interpretive, and presentational—are central to this course.
-Students will explore topics reflecting various aspects of Chinese society and culture through six course themes—families and communities, personal and public identities, beauty and aesthetics, science and technology, contemporary life, and global challenges—as they master communication conventions and develop fluency.
-Each unit includes vocabulary acquisition and application, sentence pattern practice, language skills, text analysis, supplementary reading, and finally, writing assignments and tests.
-In order to best facilitate the study of language and culture, the AP course is conducted entirely in Mandarin.
+Students will engage with the Chinese language and culture through authentic texts, audio, video, and digital media, exploring cultural perspectives through inquiry-based learning and practices.
+The course emphasizes the three modes of communicationโinterpersonal, interpretive, and presentationalโthrough real-world communicative tasks, cultural analysis, and collaborative discussions.
+Students analyze and synthesize information from multiple authentic sources.
+Students will explore topics reflecting various aspects of Chinese society and culture through six course themesโfamilies and communities, personal and public identities, beauty and aesthetics, science and technology, contemporary life, and global challengesโwhile developing linguistic proficiency and cultural understanding.
+Each unit includes vocabulary acquisition and application, sentence pattern practice, language skill development, text analysis, supplementary readings, and performance-based assessments.
+Students will also complete a cultural investigation project using authentic Chinese language sources, culminating in a presentation and discussion designed to stimulate AP speaking tasks.
+To facilitate immersion, the course is conducted primarily in Mandarin Chinese.
 This course prepares students to take the AP Chinese Language and Culture Exam.
-Prerequisite: Mandarin Advanced Topics, or Mandarin 3 and department permission.
+Prerequisite: Advanced Topics in Mandarin or Mandarin 3 and department permission.

-This advanced-level course aims to enhance students’ language proficiency through the exploration of social issues in contemporary China.
+This advanced-level course aims to enhance studentsโ language proficiency through the exploration of social issues in contemporary China.
 Students will engage with a variety of topics that provide real-world context for their language development, including the urban-rural divide, Chinese aesthetics, migrant workers, feminism, and human rights movements.
 This course is designed to strengthen debating, writing, and speaking skills through group discussions, essays, presentations, and critical reflections.
 A variety of language exercises will support the improvement of students’ conceptual understanding and oral expression.
 This is a two-semester course, and seniors have the option to enroll in fall semester only, spring semester only, or both semesters.
-Prerequisites: Mandarin Advanced Topics or Mandarin AP.
+Prerequisites: Advanced Topics in Mandarin or AP Mandarin.

 Spanish